microsoft/LUIS-Samples/examples/demo-Upload-utterances-from-iot-lights/readme.md

 # Upload utterances from IOT Lights

-A sample nodeJs application to use queries from a hypothetical IOT application.
+A sample Node.Js application to use queries from a hypothetical IOT application.
 This application parses the IOT queries into the acceptable LUIS query format, and [uploads as a batch](https://westus.dev.cognitive.microsoft.com/docs/services/5890b47c39e2bb17b84a55ff/operations/5890b47c39e2bb052c5b9c09).

 The application main file is the [index.js]('./index.js).
 This file contains the configuration settings and calls into the three files:

-- [_parse.js](./_parse.js) : convert csv from query logs into json for upload
+- [_parse.js](./_parse.js) : convert CSV from query logs into JSON for upload
-- [_upload.js](./_upload) : upload json to batch label api
+- [_upload.js](./_upload) : upload JSON to batch label API

 The application assumes the IOT queries are in a JSON file format.
 An example is found at:

-- [./example-files/iot-lights-utterances.json](./example-files/iot-lights-utterances.json) : convert json from IOT logs into json for upload
+- [./example-files/iot-lights-utterances.json](./example-files/iot-lights-utterances.json) : convert JSON from IOT logs into JSON for upload

 The application will create files associated with each step:

 - [utterances.json](./example-files/utterances.json) : batch labels
-- [utterances.upload.json](./example-files/utterances.upload.json) : final response body from upload api
+- [utterances.upload.json](./example-files/utterances.upload.json) : final response body from upload API

 If one or all of these files is missing, their was an error with the application.